You know, the question I keep getting asked over the week, oh, you got to help Trump.

 But that's neither here nor there, especially when it comes to perceptions and a biased media, the number one donor to Hillary Clinton's campaign.

-You know, what's amazing about the story is how they just line up every factor just the right way to maximize Donald Trump looking the worst possible way they can.
+Anyway, so it's possible, I guess, what's amazing about the story is how they just line up every factor just the right way to maximize Donald Trump looking the worst possible way they can.

 I want you to listen to this.

-You all see the debate last Monday?
+Do you all see the debate last Monday?

-Well, then you all know that in the debate he said it was smart to avoid paying taxes.
+Well, then you all know that in the debate, he said it was smart to avoid paying taxes.

 Here's my question.